WebSphere to Payara Server Migration

 WebSphere vs Payara Server 5 at a Glance

-Along with providing full support for our application server and more frequent component updates – migrating to Payara Server Enterprise gives you access to additional features and capabilities:
+Along with having a more frequent release schedule and increased security and patch releases with Payara Server Enterprise, migrating to Payara Server gives you access to many more features and capabilities:

 Migrating WebSphere Application Server to Payara Server Enterprise